Aluminium Scaffold TowerAluminium Scaffold Tower

 Alias intent is covered

-"Assembling scaffolding" and "scaffolding assembly" describe the same planning task, so this single canonical page handles both.
+"Assembly of scaffolding", "assembling scaffolding", "assembly scaffolding", "assembly scaffold definition", and "scaffolding assembly" describe the same planning task, so this single canonical page handles them all.

-If your brief is specifically about assembling mobile scaffold, use the mobile scaffold assembly instructions page for wheel locks, platform-height basis, ground condition, overhead-line, and jurisdiction routing.
+If your brief is specifically about assembly mobile scaffold, use the mobile scaffold assembly instructions page for wheel locks, platform-height basis, ground condition, overhead-line, and jurisdiction routing.

 Key Rules When You Assemble Scaffolding